gazzola/MTC-DTG/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/gazzola/MTC-DTG-privado)

-Nesse repositório se encontra os códigos fontes e os datasets do artigo *Text Complexity of Open Educational Resources in Portuguese: Mixing Written and Spoken Registers in a Multi-task Approach*.
-Com isso, é possível qualquer pessoa fazer as replicações dos experimentos realizados no artigo (submetido e ainda não publicado em Journal Language Resources and Evaluation [LREV] ).
+This repository contains the source codes and datasets used in the article *Text Complexity of Open Educational Resources in Portuguese: Mixing Written and Spoken Registers in a Multi-task Approach*.
+Thus, it is possible for anyone to replicate the experiments carried out in the article (submitted for evaluation in the Journal Language Resources and Evaluation [LREV]).

 # Corpora
 + corpora